 60% of the human body consists of water, so it is no surprise that hydration is important for maintaining good physical health and wellbeing.
 We should, in fact, be drinking 6-8 glasses of water a day, more if we’re physically active.
 Water would be the best choice, however, tea & coffee, low-fat milk, and sugar-free drinks all count.

 We’re all guilty of not drinking enough water from time to time, and many wait until they are thirsty to get a drink of water.
 However, if you’re feeling thirsty, you’re already dehydrated.
+Other symptoms of dehydration include:

 - Headaches